Telecommunication-Telemedia-Assessment/AVRate/AVRate/README.md

 Run `AVrate.exe` to start or use it as a command line tool (see also section `Command Line Usage`).

 Using AVrate proceeds in three configuration steps:

 -	configuring the main XML settings file (see sections `Settings Overview` and `Settings Details`)
 -	Generating a playlist file containing information about the data that is to be played (see section `Playlist`)
--	Providing some user data and paths to files on AVrate`s start screen.
+-	Providing some user data and paths to files on AVrate's start screen.

 ## Hidden keys - Special commands